Market Street Mission: 20th century

 Circa 1907, the Mission toured its Gospel Wagon around Morristown every Sunday, joined by a group of local vocal soloists.
-That year, on October 24, the Gospel Wagon "hit upon the use of a phonograph," which played "sacred music...from [its] large horn."
+That year, on October 24, the Gospel Wagon "hit upon the use of a phonograph", which played "sacred music...from [its] large horn".
 The publicity stunt successfully drew audiences, and The New York Observer reported that "hereafter the Gospel wagon will carry the phonograph along on all trips."

 It was included in a 1909 Annual Report of the New York Association for Improving the Condition of the Poor.

 In 1910, the Mission received a $2,500 donation from Morristown resident Augustus Lefebvre Revere upon his death.

 In 1914, The Continent reported that the Mission was celebrating its 25th anniversary.
-It was "conducted by South Street church," and invited mission superintendents from the New York area to speak every evening.
+It was "conducted by South Street church", and invited mission superintendents from the New York area to speak every evening.
 At the time, it had a total of 108,000 meals, 39,060 applicants given lodging, and 2,053 Christian conversions.
 Ironside continued to be the mission's superintendent.

-In 1926, the Mission assisted families and victims of the Picatinny Arsenal explosion, many of whom were left "without shelter or clothing."
+In 1926, the Mission assisted families and victims of the Picatinny Arsenal explosion, many of whom were left "without shelter or clothing".

 The Mission added a thrift store in the 1930s, which became self-supporting within two months.
 The thrift store was significant for providing new employment opportunities during the Great Depression.

 In the 1970s, it hosted the Morris County Social Detoxification Center as well as the One Way Coffee House, a café where "young people could come for food, coffee, and informal counseling on Friday and Saturday nights."

 As of 1988, the Mission could house up to 50 residents.

 In 1994, extensive renovations at 9 Market Street occurred.
-In 2001, the Mission opened a 10 Bank Street location which houses the Career Education Center, counseling offices, a recreation & exercise floor, a kitchen pantry facility, a shelter, and administrative offices.
+In 2001, the Mission opened a 10 Bank Street location which houses the Career Education Center, counseling offices, a recreation and exercise floor, a kitchen pantry facility, a shelter, and administrative offices.
 As of 2009, it had 100 beds.
-Another renovation occurred in 2017, when an outpatient counseling center was opened which was "available to the community at large."
+Another renovation occurred in 2017, when an outpatient counseling center was opened which was "available to the community at large".